Real-Serious-Games/task-mule-cli/README.md

 # task-mule-cli

-Command line runner for task-mule.
+This is the command line runner for [task-mule](https://www.npmjs.com/package/task-mule).